danascheider/rambo/README.md

 ### RAML File
 In the present version, Rambo only generates tests from a single RAML file.
 If you're using the command line tool, the name of this file is passed in as an argument.
 If you're not using the command line tool and don't specify by another means (Ruby hash, `.rambo.yml` file) which RAML file to use, Rambo will look in `your_project/doc/raml` and use the first RAML file it finds.

-As noted above, Rambo currently supports only Rails, Sinatra, and Grape apps.
+As noted above, Rambo currently supports only [Rails](https://github.com/rails/rails), [Sinatra](https://github.com/sinatra/sinatra), [Grape](https://github.com/ruby-grape/grape), and [Rory](https://github.com/screamingmuse/rory) apps.
 Since Rails is the most popular Ruby framework, it assumes your app is a Rails app unless specified otherwise.
 Since Rack::Test syntax differs when testing Rails and non-Rails apps, you will need to tell Rambo if your app is not a Rails app using the `--framework` flag on the command line, the `:framework` option for the Ruby API, or specifying `framework: <framework>` in your `.rambo.yml` file.
+Note that for Sinatra apps, you must choose either `sinatra:classic` or `sinatra:modular`.

 ## Using Rambo with Grape or Sinatra
 Rambo is able to generate tests for apps written in Rails, Grape, or Sinatra.
 However, it has one important limitation when working with non-Rails frameworks.
 Specifically, Rambo does not support multiple subclasses of `Sinatra::Base`, `Sinatra::Application`, or `Grape::API`.
 In order to identify the class of your app (which is required to configure Rack::Test), the Rambo-generated test configuration will use the first subclass of one of these classes that it finds.
 There is currently no option to override this behavior.
 (If you are building a classic Sinatra app instead of the modular type, `Sinatra::Application` will be used.)